pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: script

        * New in version 1.16.12

        JavaScript text (unicode) for an action associated with the widget, or ``None``.
 This is the only script action supported for **button type** widgets.

     .. attribute:: script_stroke

        * New in version 1.16.12

        JavaScript text (unicode) to be performed when the user types a key-stroke into a text field or combo box or modifies the selection in a scrollable list box.
 This action can check the keystroke for validity and reject or modify it. ``None`` if not present.

     .. attribute:: script_format

        * New in version 1.16.12

        JavaScript text (unicode) to be performed before the field is formatted to display its current value.
-This action can modify the field’s value before formatting. ``None`` if not present.
+This action can modify the field's value before formatting. ``None`` if not present.

     .. attribute:: script_change

        * New in version 1.16.12

-       JavaScript text (unicode) to be performed when the field’s value is changed.
+       JavaScript text (unicode) to be performed when the field's value is changed.
 This action can check the new value for validity. ``None`` if not present.

     .. attribute:: script_calc

        * New in version 1.16.12

        JavaScript text (unicode) to be performed to recalculate the value of this field when that of another field changes. ``None`` if not present.

     .. attribute:: script_blur

        * New in version 1.22.6

        JavaScript text (unicode) to be performed on losing the focus of this field. ``None`` if not present.

     .. attribute:: script_focus

        * New in version 1.22.6

        JavaScript text (unicode) to be performed on focusing this field. ``None`` if not present.

     .. note::